 I get messages all the time from young people asking me to coach them one-on-one, hand them clients, and teach them everything I know.
 They’re focused on what they can get—money, fame, success.
 But the real question is: what value are they bringing?

-The people who win in this business aren’t chasing dollar signs.
-They’re building real skills and taking care of clients.
+The people who win in this business aren’t chasing dollar signs, but they’re building real skills and taking care of clients.
 When you do great work and are an A Player, clients talk about you.
 They refer to others.
 Very little “outreach” is required, since churn is so low.

 Pick a Niche and Own It